RustCrypto/password-hashes/scrypt/README.md

 ![Rust Version][rustc-image]
 [![Project Chat][chat-image]][chat-link]

-Pure Rust implementation of the [scrypt key derivation function][1].
+Pure Rust implementation of the [scrypt key derivation function][1], a sequential memory hard function which can also be used for password hashing.

 ## License